The Sequence of Events that led to the 1963 Publications in "Nature" of 3C273, the first Quasar and the first Extragalactic Radio Jet: THE PARKES OCCULTATIONS

+After the 1962 August and October occultation observations, the lesson regarding the use of the Fleurs rather than Parkes predictions had been learned at Parkes.
+On November 1, 1962, Bolton wrote to Mrs Sadler at H.M.\ Nautical Almanac Office and asked that the predictions in future be made for the Parkes Radio Telescope, not for the Fleurs Field Station.
+Mrs Sadler replied on November 22 `We shall in future calculate the predictions for occultations of radio sources for Parkes instead of Fleurs.'

+Hazard was using predictions that he had requested himself from the Almanac Office, and that these predictions were for Parkes, not for Fleurs.
+As the telescope operations for the occultations were all undertaken by the CSIRO staff, he was at that time unaware that they were using Fleurs predictions.
+He later needed the Parkes predicted occultation details in order to undertake his reductions of the structure and positions of 3C\,273.

-The August 5, 1962 occultation was undertaken with concentric feeds at 410 MHz and 136 MHz where the telescope half-power beamwidths are 48 arcminutes and three times this, respectively (\cite[Bolton et al., 1964]{Bolton64}).
-The telescope was unable to track the moon, and could only track the radio source.
-Both immersion and emersion were observed and the records showed clearly the presence of two components in the source.
-The immersion and emersion records at both 136 and 410 MHz are plotted as Figure 1; time increases from right to left, and the motion of the moon is also from right to left.
+The 1962 August 5 occultation was undertaken with concentric feeds at 410 and 136~MHz where the telescope half-power beamwidths are 48 and 144 arcminutes, respectively.
+Both disappearance and reappearance were observed and the disappearance record revealed the presence of two components, A and B, in the source.
+The disappearance on the right and the reappearance records on the left, at 136 and 410 MHz are plotted in Figure~\ref{figure2}; time increases from right to left, and the motion of the Moon is also from right to left.

-3C273 is clearly a double source at 410 MHz, aligned so that both components reappear together along P.A.\ 45 degrees.
-However, the immersion record at 136 MHz shows no evidence for a second component as is shown at 410 MHz.
-Hazard started his preliminary analysis of the records immediately after the occultation.
+The basic source structure of 3C\,273 is apparent from figure 2.
+At 410~MHz the disappearance record shows that 3C\,273 is a double source with both components no more than a few arcseconds in size.
+There is a 30 second separation between the disappearance of component A, the brighter one at 410 MHz, and the fainter component B. The 410~MHz reappearance record shows that the components are aligned so that both reappear together along the 45 degrees position angle of the Moon's limb at the reappearance.
+However, the disappearance record at 136 MHz shows no evidence for component B seen at 410 MHz.
+At 136 MHz component B is weak or non-existent compared to component A.

+On 1962 August 9, four days after the occultation, a telegram, found in the Narrabri interferometer archives, was sent to Rudolph Minkowski on Hazard's behalf, stating succinctly `Occultation success source double components three seconds probably elliptical separated ten seconds position being calculated'.
+The Moon moves across the sidereal sky at one third of an arcsecond per second, hence the 30 second time difference between the disappearance times of the two components at 410~MHz in figure 2, yields a 10 arcsecond projected component separation.